 There were some changes in the order of the matches, so three of us ended up reffing back-to-back matches all in a row.
 I reffed the first two matches after intermission with the second half of the show starting with Valor and Sayga defending their titles versus a team that was new to ESW, The Private Party.
 The Private Party was also new to me.
 Being from New York City, I normally do not work with guys from the Big Apple on a regular basis in this part of Upstate New York.

-Although there were a few rough spots, they were overshadowed by the fact both teams got super over with the crowd as the Private Party exhibited great athleticism in many aerial maneuvers and Valor and Sayga looking really strong with their power moves.
+Although there were a few rough spots, they were overshadowed by the fact both teams got super over with the crowd.
+Private Party exhibited great athleticism in many aerial maneuvers.
+Valor and Sayga looking really strong with their power moves.
 After the finish, the audience graced The Private Party with a “please come back” chant.
 So who knows?
 Maybe we will see them again in an ESW ring.

 My last match was Frankie Feathers versus Colin Delaney for the vacated Interstate title.
 This was supposed to be Feathers versus Anthony Gaines for the belt, but unfortunately, Gaines injured his knee and was forced to forfeit the title, thus creating this match.
 Gaines can now be heard on the ESW commentary team when you watch show footage, I thought he did a good job from what I heard.
 His knee injury is pretty serious, and there is some uncertainty about whether he can ever wrestle again.
 But I feel believe in him and am optimistic that he will be back someday.